Hilary Knight: In popular culture

-On March 3, 2018, Knight made a guest appearance on the Weekend Update segment of Saturday Night Live.

-In 2019, Knight was featured in an episode of "Change of Pace", a TV Mini Series by Redbull about female athletes who want to make a positive impact on the future of women's sports.
+After winning gold at the 2018 Olympics, Knight traveled across the country on a media tour, making appearances on shows like The Ellen DeGeneres Show and The Tonight Show with Jimmy Fallon.
+On March 3, 2018, she made a guest appearance on the Weekend Update segment of Saturday Night Live.
+In 2019, Knight was featured in an episode of "Change of Pace", a TV Mini Series by Red Bull about female athletes who want to make a positive impact on the future of women's sports.